 Many people find when they start tracking expenses that they are spending money in $5, $10 and $20 increments (and sometimes even more) that seems like it’s not a lot but adds up to hundreds or thousands of dollars each month.

-When my husband and I started tracking expenses in 2013, we were able to cut our expenses down by nearly $1,000 a month – and we were making well under $100,000 per year at the time.
+When my family started tracking expenses in 2013, we were able to cut them down by nearly $1,000 a month – and we were making well under $100,000 per year at the time.

-By trimming grocery expenses, cutting back on entertainment costs and being more mindful of each purchase, we found a lot of waste in our spending – waste that we were able to use for much more important things, such as paying off our debt.
+By trimming grocery expenses, cutting back on entertainment costs and being more mindful of each purchase, we found a lot of waste in our spending.
+We were able to use what we were wasting for much more important things, such as paying off our debt.

 2. Increase Your Income if Need Be

 Sometimes a lack of retirement savings is caused by mismanaged income.
 It’s common to get caught up in everyday frivolous spending that seems harmless but causes major savings deficits over the years.